woozzu/fastText.py/CONTRIBUTING.md

 1. Open a pull request.

+If you are using `virtualenv`, you can create the environment first before installing the package:

+    $ mkvirtualenv fasttext
+    $ workon fasttext
+    $ make install-dev

 ### Update the C++ source code

 1. Update `NEW_VERSION` variable with the latest version of commit in the